svenfuchs/progit/de/08-git-and-other-scms/01-chapter8.markdown

 <!--This is important to remember, because the outcome is a project state that didn’t exist on either of your computers when you pushed.
 If the changes are incompatible but don’t conflict, you may get issues that are difficult to diagnose.
 This is different than using a Git server — in Git, you can fully test the state on your client system before publishing it, whereas in SVN, you can’t ever be certain that the states immediately before commit and after commit are identical.-->

-Das ist darum wichtig, weil der daraus resultierende Projekt-Status auf keinem der Computer existierte als Du die Änderungen gepusht hast.
+Das ist darum wichtig, weil der daraus resultierende Projekt-Status auf keinem der Computer existierte, als Du Deine Änderungen per Push veröffentlicht hast.
 Wenn die Änderungen nicht zueinander kompatibel sind aber keinen Konflikt ergeben, wirst Du Probleme bekommen, die schwer zu diagnostizieren sind.
 Das ist der Unterschied zu einem Git-Server — mit Git kannst Du den Zustand Deines Client-Systems komplett testen bevor Du ihn veröffentlichst, während Du bei Subversion nie sicher sein kannst, dass der Zustand direkt vor und direkt nach dem Commit identisch sind.

 <!--You should also run this command to pull in changes from the Subversion server, even if you’re not ready to commit yourself.
 You can run `git svn fetch` to grab the new data, but `git svn rebase` does the fetch and then updates your local commits.-->

 Du solltest Dieses Kommando auch ausführen um Änderungen vom Subversion-Server zu ziehen, selbst wenn Du noch nicht so weit bist, einen Commit durchzuführen.
-Du kannst `git svn fetch` ausführen um die neuen Daten zu besorgen aber `git svn rebase` zieht die Daten ebenfalls und aktualisiert Deine lokalen Commits.
+Du kannst `git svn fetch` ausführen um die neuen Daten zu besorgen aber `git svn rebase` bezieht die Daten ebenfalls und aktualisiert gleichzeitig Deine lokalen Commits.

 	$ git svn rebase
 	       M      generate_descriptor_proto.sh